My dear first love,

 It was such a beautiful starlit sky, remember?
 It was just you and me on the beach in Malaysia, and all we could hear were our own chortles and the sound of the waves hitting us while we innocently explored each other.
 You promised me eternity.
 You promised me ‘forever-ness.’
 There has always been an ‘always’ in all your messages for all the five years that we have been together.
 Yes, the distance took its toll at times, we were in different continents for most of these five years, but it was your conviction I drew strength from.

-From crossing the Howrah Bridge on foot, sipping tea from an earthen cup while we were still students, to crossing the Golden Gate bridge in San Francisco, the Brooklyn bridge in the Big Apple and the Chain bridge in Hungary, holding hands and planning to cross many more together, we have come a long way, crossing so many hurdles, haven’t we?
+From crossing the Howrah Bridge on foot, sipping tea from an earthen cup while we were still students, to crossing the Golden Gate Bridge in San Francisco, the Brooklyn bridge in the Big Apple and the Chain bridge in Hungary, holding hands and planning to cross many more together, we have come a long way, crossing so many hurdles, haven’t we?
 We have never had a big bank balance, but we have always had each other and together we have crossed oceans and mountains and seas and continents.
 Remember our dinner dates in South Delhi?
 You, me and your younger brother.
-Two shawarmas, chili potatoes and momos, all for two hundred and fifty rupees, on your bed, while watching Two and a half men.
+Two shawarmas, chilli potatoes and momos, all for two hundred and fifty rupees, on your bed, while watching Two and a half men.

 And our Himalayan sojourns?
 Sometimes I feel we were so exultant with the little we had, the auto rides we took, the movies we watched and the old Delhi trips we made.
 I cannot be happier now that you have your own car, your black i20 that we chose after countless test drives, your two-bedroom flat which I helped you decorate.
 The beige curtains, the pressure cooker, the drawers, the bedsheet and even the colour of the bucket.
 You wanted me to choose it all.